KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 Location: http://localhost:3000/custom
 ```

-This new resource can then be seen at http://localhost:3000/customName .
+You can see this resource at http://localhost:3000/customName.
 Note that the Slug header is a suggestion,
 servers are not required to use it.

 #### PUTting new data
 PUT is used to write data to a specific location.
-In case that location already exists the data there will be overwritten.
+In case that location already exists, the data there is overwritten.
-If not, a new resource will be created.
+If not, a new resource is created.

 ```shell
 curl -X PUT -H "Content-Type: text/turtle" -d "<ex:s> <ex:p> <ex:o>." http://localhost:3000/a/b/c
 ```
-Doing a GET to http://localhost:3000/a/b/c will show that the resource is created.
+Doing a GET to http://localhost:3000/a/b/c shows that the resource was created.
 Note that this single request also created the intermediate containers
-http://localhost:3000/a/ and http://localhost:3000/a/b/ , which can also be accessed now.
+http://localhost:3000/a/ and http://localhost:3000/a/b/, which you can also access now.

-As mentioned, we can also overwrite the data at a location
+As mentioned, you can also overwrite the data at a location:
 ```shell
 curl -X PUT -H "Content-Type: text/turtle" -d "<ex:s2> <ex:p2> <ex:o2>." http://localhost:3000/a/b/c
 ```
-This command will completely replace the data found at http://localhost:3000/a/b/c .
+This command completely replaces the data found at http://localhost:3000/a/b/c.

 #### PATCHing resources
-PATCH can be used to update resources.
+PATCH is used to update resources.
 This is useful if you do not want to completely overwrite a resource with a PUT
 and only want to make a smaller change.